cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/03-what-data-is-available.md

 check scroll down the sidebar until you come to **Category**.

 :::::: challenge

-## CERN Open Data Portal - CMS Monte Carlo datasets
+## Challenge: find generator parameters

-Select some Monte Carlo dataset and see if you can find the generator information in the dataset provenance.
+Select some Monte Carlo datasets and see if you can find the generator information in the dataset provenance.

 ::::::::::::

 You may have to do a bit of poking around to find the dataset that is most appropriate for what